 1. Overview

-Once you open the Widget editor you will see two main sections.
+Once you open the Widget Editor, you will see two main sections.

-2. Creating and customizing your widgets
+2. Creating and customizing Your Widgets

-In Your Widgets you can configure and manage all the widgets you created in the Widget Editor.
+In Your Widgets, you can configure and manage all the widgets you created in the Widget Editor.
 They are sorted by Widget type.

-Currently you can select between three widget types:
+You can select between four widget types:

 - Catalog Widget: Overview of multiple products.